8th Military Police Brigade (United States)

 The 8th Military Police Brigade is a military police brigade of the United States Army based at Schofield Barracks, Hawaii.
 It is responsible for Army military police units within the United States Indo-Pacific Command Area of Responsibility.

 Activated during the Vietnam War, the 8th Military Police Brigade was specifically organized to provide planning, direction, and supervision for the criminal investigation work required by the U.S. Army in Vietnam.
 It replaced a provisional Military Police Group (Criminal Investigation) that had been formed on 3 November 1966 in charge of all criminal investigative work in Vietnam, except for the metropolitan Saigon area.

 In July 1972, it became the basis for the U.S. Army Criminal Investigation Center, Vietnam Field Office.
 It served in the region for several years and earning ten campaign streamers before being deactivated during the American forces pullout from the region.
 The brigade was reactivated in South Korea in the 1980s to provide command and control for all U.S. Pacific military police forces, and has since been moved to Hawaii, where much of U.S. Army Pacific is located.

 Organization

 The Brigade is a subordinate unit of 8th Theater Sustainment Command of U.S. Army Pacific.

-As of 2021 the 8th Military Police Brigade consists of two battalions: the 303rd Explosive Ordnance Disposal Battalion and the 728th Military Police Battalion, the latter of which consists of the 57th, 58th, 552nd, 558th Military Police companies and the 39th and 13th Military Police detachments.
-The 71st Chemical Company is attached to the 303rd Explosive Ordnance Disposal Battalion.
+The 8th Military Police Brigade consists of three battalions: the 303rd Explosive Ordnance Disposal Battalion, 728th Military Police Battalion, and the 125th Finance Battalion.
+728th MP BN "Warfighters" consists of the Headquarters and Headquarters Detachment, the 58th and 552d Military Police companies, and the 520th Military Police Working Dog Detachment.
+The 71st Chemical Company is attached to the 303rd Explosive Ordnance Disposal Battalion along with the 64th and 716th EOD Companies serving in Alaska.